mdebatti/Slam_demo/README.md

 ### 1. Control Input Generation

 Given a target path, the system calculates the necessary control inputs to follow the path.
-These inputs are used in a kinematic or dynamic model to compute the vehicle's true position and orientation, assuming ideal conditions without noise.
+These inputs are used in a kinematic model to compute the vehicle's true position and orientation, assuming ideal conditions without noise.

 ### 2. Simulated Observations